Modernizing TBM

 - Labor Headcount: Now classified as a cost pool to capture all variations of employees and staff augmentation resources, including internal employees, time and materials (T&M) contractors, and other staff augmentation arrangements.
 This excludes labor resources associated with Managed Service engagements and consultants.

-- Labor Headcount Cost Pool: Specifically encompasses consultants and fixed-fee work, such as managed services, where the work is defined by contract but managed externally.
+- Other Labor: Specifically encompasses consultants and fixed-fee work, such as managed services, where the work is defined by contract but managed externally.

 - Managed Services: Now distributed as an available cost sub-pool across each cost pool, allowing for tracking of managed services by spend type without additional tagging.